jobellet/cs_detect/README.md

 for [Windows](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows), [Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac) or [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/#set-up-the-repository)

 You will need to create an account.
+For windows user: Once the docker is installed on your machine, you will see the app icon in your task bar.
+Right click on the icon and select "Switch to Linux containers".
+You are now ready to type in the terminal.

 **2) Download the docker image that contains the detect_cs software:**